Wanyuxiang-code/obsidian_notes/Ethical_Class/Ethics review.md

 1. Core problem:
    Do animals have a moral standing?
 2. Different views:
-   1. being a human being is necessay and sufficient for being something with moral standing
+   1. being a human being is necessary and sufficient for being something with moral standing
    2. A living thing
    3. rational being
    4. sentiment being